alemari7/HW4_IDD/README.md

 - `./sources/classifier.py`: Generates a default classification in which it associates each table id (paperID_TableID) with a default value (0).
 The user will classify the tables in order to process them in the most correct way

-- `classification_mapping.json`: `./sources/classifier.py` output.
+- `classification_mapping.json`: output of `./sources/classifier.py` .
 It is used to process the table based on its typology.

 ## Task 1: Claim Extraction
+Task 1 focuses on extracting structured claims from tables in scientific papers.
+The extracted claims include metrics, their values, and associated specifications derived from tables and their context (e.g., captions, references, and footnotes).
+This task uses advanced natural language processing (NLP) techniques, including local and cloud-based language models, to achieve precise and reliable results.
 - `./testing`: Contains all the testing code to test table types individually, the output is stored in `./testing/output_test`

 - `./testing/LLM_testing`: Code used not only for testing that makes calls to the APIs of the implemented LLMs.
 It uses the Transformers and google.generativeai libraries to make calls to local LLMs (BERT-based models) and in the cloud to Gemini 1.5 respectively.
 It allows to extract additional information from the tables (captions and references) and to correctly process the tables by identifying metrics and specifications.
 The use of local LLMs has been completely replaced by Gemini 1.5 to obtain better performances.
 To use the code correctly it is necessary to create the following .py file: